Basic exercises you should be doing to stay in shape for bow season

 Make sure to have your legs at least parallel to the ground, or go slightly below parallel.

-For box squats, I find that most people need to start with a height of 14-16 inches off the ground.
+For box squats, I find that most people need to start with a height of 14-16 inches off the ground for this exercise.
 The goal for most people should be to squat to 12-14” off the ground.
 Exceptions are if you’re very short or very tall.

 Do 3-4 sets of 8-12 with 90-120 seconds rest between sets.